 At the time, Phillips claimed that fasted cardio would burn 300% more fat than the same amount of exercise done after eating.

-As it turns out, the benefits of fasted cardio aren’t as great as was once believed.
+As it turns out, the benefits of fasted exercise aren’t as great as was once believed.

 That’s not to say there are no benefits at all.
-But if you’re doing fasted cardio because you think it’s going to make a big difference to the speed at which you lose fat, chances are you’re going to be disappointed with the results.
+But if you’re doing fasted exercise to lose weight, and you think it’s going to make a big difference to the speed at which that weight is lost, chances are you’re going to be disappointed with the results.

 Let’s start at the top.

-Fasted cardio refers to aerobic exercise performed in a fasted state, where your body is no longer processing or digesting food.
+Fasted exercise refers to exercise performed in a fasted state, where your body is no longer processing or digesting food.
 It’s usually done first in the morning before breakfast.

 The argument in favor of working out on an empty stomach is that you’ll lose fat faster than if you’d done the same amount of exercise later in the day after a meal.